mesonbuild/meson/docs/markdown/Contributing.md

 ## Documentation

 The `docs` directory contains the full documentation that will be used to generate [the Meson web site](http://mesonbuild.com).
+Line length in most cases should not exceed 70 characters (lines containing links or examples are usually exempt).
 Every change in functionality must change the documentation pages.
 In most cases this means updating the reference documentation page but bigger changes might need changes in other documentation, too.

 All new functionality needs to have a mention in the release notes.
 These features should be written in standalone files in the